-The foreshore area of Rosebud is one of the largest camping areas on the peninsula.
-During the summer months the population of Rosebud and Dromana can double is size, giving a very touristy feel.
+The foreshore area of Rosebud is usually one of the largest camping areas on the peninsula.
+During the summer months the populations of Rosebud and Dromana can double is size, making a very touristy feel.

 Rosebud has a temperate coastal climate, and is usually several degrees cooler than Melbourne.
-The annual maximum mean temperature is 19.1 C
+The annual maximum mean temperature is 19.1 degrees.

-Some of the famous residents (permanent and holiday) of Rosebud were Judith Mavis Cock (Judith Durham), Arthur Boyd and William John Ferrier.
-Judith spent her first six summers in the weatherboard house that stood on the west side of Durham Place.
-It is well documented on many websites that Arthur Boyd the 1995 Australian of the Year launched his fabulous career as a painter from the age of 16 while living in Rosebud with his grandfather from 1936 to 1939.
+Some of the famous residents (permanent and holiday) of Rosebud were Judith Cock (Judith Durham), Arthur Boyd and William John Ferrier.
+The 1995 Australian of the Year launched his career as a painter from the age of 16 while living in Rosebud from 1936-9 with his grandfather.
 One of young Arthur’s paintings was of the Burnhams’ jetty at the end of Boneo Rd; it is reproduced in Peter Wilson’s “On the Road to Rosebud” alongside photos of the jetty.
 Ferrier won acclaim from all over Australia, and probably a job in the lighthouse branch, because of his heroic rescue of two of the seven crewmen of the La Bella at Warrnambool.

-Freshly brewed coffee is a must-have for weekends away and the Mornington Peninsula’s coffee haunts are second to none.
-Here are just a few to check out when you head down to this beautiful part of the world.
+Freshly brewed coffee is a must-have for weekends.
+Here are a few places to check out when you’re in this beautiful part of the world.*

 What to do

-Enjoy Rosebud’s safe swimming beaches or take part in the various water sports and golf activities just a short drive away.
+Enjoy Rosebud’s safe swimming beaches along its continuous stretch of sandy bay coastline, with the focal point being Rosebud Pier, or take part in the various water sports and golf activities just a short drive away.

-This popular summer holiday destination is the perfect base from which to explore the countless outdoor attractions and cafes nearby.
+This popular summer holiday destination is the perfect base from which to explore the countless outdoor attractions nearby.